Integrated Spine and Pain Services

 Back pain is such a widespread problem that very few people are lucky enough to never experience it in any form.
-If your back pain is interfering with your work or home life, the team at Integrated Spine and Pain Services in Alexandria, Falls Church, Virginia and Northern Virginia can help.
-Daniel Kline, MD, and Diana Lam, PA-C, can diagnose the cause of your back pain and provide cutting-edge treatments that restore function and relieve your discomfort.
+If your back pain is interfering with your work or home life, the team at Integrated Spine and Pain Services in Alexandria, Falls Church, Virginia can help.
+Diana Lam, PA-C, can diagnose the cause of your back pain and provide cutting-edge treatments that restore function and relieve your discomfort.
 To schedule a consultation, call Integrated Spine and Pain Services or book an appointment online.

 Acute and chronic back pain are among the most common reasons for taking time off work and having limited mobility.
 Back problems are often due to acute tissue damage from falls, sudden or awkward movements, or being in a work accident or car wreck.